Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Introduction

 \section{Introduction}

 Galaxy clusters and filaments are the largest gravitational bound objects in the Universe, with clusters located at the nodes of the cosmic web of large-scale structure (LSS).
 A cluster of mass $M$ is thought to grow by accreting surrounding matter at a rate $\dot{M}=\dot{m}MH$, where $H$ is the Hubble parameter and $\dot{m}$ is a dimensionless parameter of order unity.
 As the accreted gas is violently decelerated, strong, collisionless, so-called virial or structure formation shocks form near the virial radius of the cluster.
 These virial shocks define the edges of clusters, so observing them can provide useful information about the formation of LSS, in particular the local accretion rate.
 As the accreted gas is pristine and weakly magnetized, virial shocks also provide a useful laboratory for studying collisionless shock physics.
+A virial shock is distinct from the weak shocks found in its heated downstream, known as the intracluster medium (ICM); such weak shocks, usually observed at $r\lesssim 1\Mpc$ radii following a merger, are more difficult to model as they propagate into a pre-heated, magnetised plasma, already enriched by metals and cosmic-rays.

 Virial shocks are thought to accelerate charged particles to highly relativistic, $\gtrsim$ 10 TeV energies, in resemblance of strong supernova remnant shocks that share similar, $\sim10^3\km\se^{-1}$ velocities.
 The cosmic ray (CR) electrons (CREs) and ions (CRIs) accelerated by such strong shocks are thought to develop a nearly flat, $dN/dE\propto E^{-p}$, energy spectrum with $p\simeq2$ (equal energy per logarithmic CR energy bin), as expected in diffusive shock acceleration theory \citep[for a review, see][]{Blandford_Eichler_87} when scattering is not too anisotropic \citep{2020ApJ...891..117K}.
 A fraction $\xi_e$ of the downstream thermal energy, deposited in CREs, is subsequently radiated away, forming a distinctive non-thermal signature, which should surface at the extreme ends of the electromagnetic spectrum \citep{LoebWaxman00,TotaniKitayama00,WaxmanLoeb00, KeshetEtAl03, Miniati02, KeshetEtAl04}.